HavenInc/janus_old/README.md

 Create an API that responds to a specific Slack channel when a specific trigger word is used in a message.

 ### Option 2
-Create a small form with fields for **channel** and **message**.
+Create a small form with fields for **channel** and **message** (or use the API Explorer with these as a payload).
 When this form is submitted, it posts a message to the specified channel using a custom API endpoint on the Slack model (see below).

 ## Getting Started
 - The [Create a Simple API](https://docs.strongloop.com/display/public/LB/Create+a+simple+API) tutorial for Strongloop is a great starting point, along with [Installing Strongloop](https://docs.strongloop.com/display/public/LB/Installing+StrongLoop) and [Loopback Core Concepts](https://docs.strongloop.com/display/public/LB/LoopBack+core+concepts).